2i2c-org/team-compass/services/interactive-computing/incidents/process.md

    Incident update template
    ```
 ### 6. Make sure the incident is resolved
-   The {role}`Technology Lead` should be pulled in to validate and review the actions taken and suggested to be taken next.
+   The [Technology Lead](#role:technology-lead) should be pulled in to validate and review the actions taken and suggested to be taken next.

 ### 7. Communicate when the incident is resolved
    When we believe the incident is resolved, communicate with the Community Representative that things should be back to normal.